timotejroiko/astrobot-docs/README.md

 .newchart 11/18/-35, 8:30:10am, lisbon portugal (BC dates)
 ```

-If your birth time is unknown, standard practice is to use 12:00, but you should not attempt to read houses as they are highly dependant on the time of birth.
+If your birth time is unknown, standard practice is to use 12:00, but you should not attempt to read houses as they are highly dependant on time of birth.

 ### Current Transit Chart

 To get the current transits, use the keyword "now".
 Default location is London UK.
-Optionally you can specify a custom location.
+Optionally you can specify a custom location by using a comma.

 Examples:
 ```